-The online Masters of Science in Education Degree with a Major in Educational Theory and Practice is a 30 hour program consisting of the following courses:
+The online Master of Science in Education Degree with a Major in Educational Theory and Practice is a 30 hour program consisting of the following courses:

 - 1. ELSE 5733 Gifted Children in the Regular Classroom - 2.
 ELSE 6053 Educational Procedures for Individuals with Mild Disabilities - 3.
-ELFN 6763 Philosophies of Education: Developing a Vision of Learning - 4.
-ELAD 6003 School and Community Relations: Enhancing Programs and Practices - 5.
-ELCI 6063 Curriculum Management: Enhancing Teaching and Learning - 6.
-ELCI 6533 Theories of Instruction: Broadening the Instructional Repertoire - ELFN 6773 Introduction to Statistics and Research: Making Data-Driven Decisions to Improve Student Achievement - 8.
+ELFN 6763 Philosophies of Education - 4.
+ELAD 6003 School and Community Relations - 5.
+ELCI 6063 Curriculum Management - 6.
+ELCI 6533 Theories of Instruction: Broadening the Instructional Repertoire - 7.
+ELFN 6773 Introduction to Statistics and Research - 8.
 ELCI 6043 Reflective Teaching - 9.
 TE 6263 Teachers as Professionals: Working toward National Teaching Standards - 10.
-ELCI 6773 Experimental Learning - There are no specific pre-requisite courses for the degree. - All courses required for completing the MSE in Theory and Practice are scheduled in a pre-determined sequence and will be available online at the appropriate time.
+ELCI 6773 National Teaching Standards Capstone Experience - There are no specific pre-requisite courses for the degree. - All courses required for completing the MSE in Theory and Practice are scheduled in a pre-determined sequence and will be available online at the appropriate time.
 Students who adhere to the schedule should be able to complete the program in 18 months.
-If a candidate finds it necessary to deviate from the schedule, he/she will be able to re-enter the sequence at any time in that a candidate has six years to complete the degree. - Admission criteria are to hold a current teaching license, have at least a 2.75 GPA on undergraduate work or at least a 3.0 in the last 60 hours, must not be a felon. - ASU-Jonesboro will be using the web delivery platform supplied by Higher Education Holdings in Dallas, Texas.
+If a candidate finds it necessary to deviate from the schedule, he/she will be able to re-enter the sequence at any time in that a candidate has six years to complete the degree. - Admission criteria are to hold a current state-issued teaching license, have at least a 2.75 GPA on undergraduate work or at least a 3.0 in the last 60 hours, must not be a felon. - ASU-Jonesboro will be using the web delivery platform supplied by Higher Education Holdings in Dallas, Texas.
 This platform allows synchronous and asynchronous interactions, streaming video, and electronic discussion boards.
 Students will also interact via e-mail, telephone, and fax. - Computer requirements include Ethernet, cable, DSL, or public wireless hotspot (Dial up will not work.); Windows XP or Windows Vista; any process of 1.2GHZ or faster; 512MB for XP or 1GB for Vista; minimum of 20GB available free disk space; display resolution of 1024x768 minimum; CD/DVD. - The capstone experience, which serves as the comprehensive examination for the degree, focuses on developing descriptive, analytical, and reflective writing as preparatory for the National Board portfolio. - All students must complete a portfolio that is a culmination of authentic performancebased assessments completed throughout the program.
 Some examinations will be taken online while others will require the student to go to a location where the examination will be proctored.